SantinoPetrovic/walking-robot/README.md

 # walking-robot
- Walking robot with Angular and Typescript
+ Walking robot with Angular and Typescript.

  You need to have node and angular installed.
 You can install bootstrap as well with `ng add @ng-bootstrap/ng-bootstrap`